 An unusual angle will make a mark and leave a lasting impression, so train your eyes to find unique perspectives on ordinary subjects.
 For inspiration, take a look at Zaid Salman’s Instagram account, where he posts incredible photos that combine skills and imagination.

 10. Family moment

 The holiday season is the time when the family gathers.
 A family gathering can be a bit chaotic, but it also provides you with plenty of opportunities for good photos.
 Get your camera out and hunt for heartwarming ‘family moment’ photos.
 Whether it’s candid or not, make sure it captures your family holiday spirit.

 What’s the first thing that comes to your mind when you hear ‘reflection’?
-Most people will think of mirrors, but go beyond that.
+Most people will think of mirrors but go beyond that.
 Take photos using a surface of calm water, baubles, a glass window, or any other reflective objects.
 The more uncommon, the better!

-12. Multiple exposure
+12. Multiple exposures